Understanding Services PICs

 Direct filtered traffic to different packet analyzers and present the data in its original format.

-For more information about flow monitoring interfaces, see Monitoring, Sampling, and Collection Services Interfaces Feature Guide.
+For more information about flow monitoring interfaces, see Monitoring, Sampling, and Collection Services Interfaces User Guide.

 Tunnel Services PIC